Dre Campbell Farm

 Rosemary’s strong, woodsy fragrance discourages flies and can be used in several ways.
 You can grow the plants around outdoor living areas and entryways.

-You can also make a rosemary essential oil spray.
+You can also make homemade rosemary essential oil spray.
 Add a few drops of rosemary essential oil to water in a spray bottle.
 Mist it around doorways and windowsills.

 The fragrance will make your home cozy and inviting for you, but not for flies.
 Moreover, this herb is pet-safe.